uriweb/uri-tedx/README.md

 It is designed to be evergreen, and replaces the [uri-tedx-2018](https://github.com/uriweb/uri-tedx-2018) annual theme.

+## What's new in 2.2.1

+URI TEDx 2.2.1 is a bug fix release.

+* Uses existing event names to sort talks on the Talks archive page
+* Removes sortname field

+For complete details, see the [commit history](https://github.com/uriweb/uri-tedx/pull/25/commits) and the [issue tracker](https://github.com/uriweb/uri-tedx/issues).

 ## What's new in 2.2.0

 URI TEDx 2.2.0 is a minor update.